Office hours

 Exeter EX1 2LU

 I am an Education & Scholarship Lecturer in the Department of Clinical and Biomedical Sciences, part of the Faculty of Health and Life Sciences.
 I joined the faculty in 2023, having previously worked in the University of Salford and the University of Newcastle.
-I am a Member of the Royal Society of Biology, and an Associate Fellow of the Higher Education Academy.
+I am a Member of the Royal Society of Biology, and a Fellow of the Higher Education Academy (FHEA).

-I teach in several degree programmes in the department, including the BSc Medical Sciences, BSc Biomedical Sciences, BSc Neuroscience, and several MScs.
+I am module lead for Statistics for Biomedical Scientists, a core module in the 2nd-year of the BSc Biomedical Sciences.
+I also teach in the BSc Medical Sciences, BSc Biomedical Sciences, BSc Neuroscience, and several MScs.
 My primary teaching area is Statistics and Data Analysis, but I also teach smaller components in cell biology, resarch ethics, and decolonising medicine.

 I am an EDI Champion in our department, working with students and staff to increase the representation of ethnic minorities in our teaching (also known as decolonising).
 I am also a fellow of the Education Incubator, a group of academics in the University of Exeter who use evidence-based approaches to constantly improve our teaching.